KarthikeyanM3011/Personalized_Learning_GDSC/readme.md

 - **Topic-based assignments**: Generate assignments based on user-defined topics.
 - **Content extraction**: Use uploaded files to create relevant assignment questions.

+## Technologies Used
+This project incorporates several technologies for robust performance and modular architecture:

+- **Flask**: A lightweight WSGI web application framework for Python, used for building the backend.
+- **SQLAlchemy**: An ORM (Object-Relational Mapping) tool for interacting with relational databases in Python.
+- **Blueprints**: Used in Flask for modularizing the application, allowing for cleaner code and easier management of routes and views.
+- **Streamlit**: For building the interactive front end that communicates with the backend services.
+- **Hugging Face Models**: Integrating advanced NLP models for chatbot responses and document analysis.

 ## Installation
 To install the project, follow these steps: